Privacy Policy

 Phone: +61 7 3842 4600

-Access to personal information in the Inscribed Stock Register (Queensland Bonds) and to the Register of Cooperative Housing Societies is regulated by specific legislation.
-If you do not agree with the decision of the QTC Compliance Officer about your application, you can apply for internal or external review, in accordance with the procedures set out in the IPA.
+If you do not agree with the decision of the QTC Compliance Officer about your application, you can apply for internal or external review, in accordance with the details below.

 Resolving your concerns